megajc/Course-Coursera/README.md

 # Course-Coursera
-This is my project for de module 2.
+This is my project for the module 2.